-Item Requested Information Response quarry/landfill, and capable of detecting adverse effects of the activity on the water resources. (b) Please clarify how the monitoring program will allow management to address detected adverse effects.
+Item Requested Information WQL Response 1 Additional Questions from Ecan management of detected adverse effects.
 7 AIR QUALITY 7.1 The technical review by Tonkin & Tylor Limited of the air quality assessment provided with the application has raised a number of questions in addition to the above. (a) Please provide responses to all question in Section 4 of the attached CRC214073 Landfill Compliance Review Woodstock Quarries Limited letter, dated 31 May 2021, including: (i) The extent that gas generation may occur and how potential odorous hydrogen sulphide (H2S) will be managed; (ii) An assessment of air quality effects associated with the combustion of the generated landfill gas; (iii) An assessment of the Frequency, Intensity, Duration, Offensiveness and Location (FIDOL) prepared in accordance with Schedule 2 of the CARP and the Ministry for the Environment Good Practice Guide for Assessing Odour. (i) The Applicant recognised at an early stage of the project that the generation of hydrogen sulphide and other odorous VOCs is a possibility and has proposed to install a Landfill Gas (LFG) at a very early stage of the project.
 This will ensure that any gases, which will be a mixture of mainly methane and other gases (including hydrogen sulphide) can be captured and destroyed in a flare. (ii) The primary purpose of installing an LFG destruction system is to destroy gases that are harmful to the environment or may cause nuisance.
-The conditions in Appendix 10 Proposed Conditions of Consent Issue 2 (Attachment 7) details how LFG is to be combusted in accordance with best practice. (iii) A preliminary FIDOL is shown as Attachment 10 Preliminary FIDOL Assessment 7.2 Questions 1.1 and 1.5 above request further information and an assessment of the discharges of dust from quarrying activities against the relevant CARP rules. (a) If the permitted activity rules cannot be complied with, please provide a full assessment of actual and potential adverse effects of the handling and or storage of bulk solid materials.
-As raised in the (a) The Applicant currently complies with the CARP Rules. (b) The conditions in Appendix 10 Proposed Conditions of Consent Issue 2 (Attachment 7) details how dust management is required to be implemented.
+The conditions in Appendix 10 Proposed Conditions of Consent Issue 2 (Attachment 7) details how LFG is to be combusted in accordance with best practice. (iii) A preliminary FIDOL is shown as Attachment 10 Preliminary FIDOL Assessment No further requests for information received.
+7.2 Questions 1.1 and 1.5 above request further information and an assessment of the discharges of dust from quarrying activities against the relevant CARP rules. (a) If the permitted activity rules cannot be complied with, please provide a full assessment of actual and potential adverse effects of the handling and or storage of bulk solid materials.
+As raised in the technical review by Tonkin & Tylor Limited (Section 4 - Review of effects on air quality assessment of potential dust effects undertaken in accordance with the Second Schedule of the CARP and the MfE Good Practice Guide for Assessing Dust, taking account of local wind conditions that have the potential to propagate dust discharges from the site. (b) If a resource consent is required, please provide proposed consent conditions that reflect the operation of the quarry in terms of key dust management measures. (a) The Applicant currently complies with the CARP Rules. (b) The conditions in Appendix 10 Proposed Conditions of Consent Issue 2 (Attachment 7) details how dust management is required to be implemented.
 Section 5.2 of the Appendix 10 Draft Landfill Management Plan Issue 2 (Attachment 6) provides updated details of the management of dust.
+How?
+See comments above.
+8 CONSULTATION